cs186-fa12/fa12/hw3/README.md

 *  src/include/storage/buf.h
 *  src/include/storage/bufmgr.h

-You will be primarily working with `freelist.c`.
+You will be primarily modifying `freelist.c`.
 Maybe adding some data structures to `buf_internals.h` is also necessary.
-You are allowed to submit files other than these two.
-Make sure they have all the changes you need to finish this homework.
+You are not allowed to submit other source files than these two, so make sure they include all your changes.
 To quickly browse the PostgreSQL source code, you may find tools like cscope and tags to be helpful.

 The following functions are worth particular attention: